Return to top

 Calories: 253kcal | Carbohydrates: 44g | Protein: 8g | Fat: 7g | Sodium: 378mg | Fiber: 5g | Sugar: 1g

-61 responses to “Vegan Corn Chowder with Quinoa”
+61 responses to “Vegan Corn Chowder”

 1. Made this tonight but used Coconut Milk instead of Soymilk (I am allergic to soy, or it probably would have been thicker, so I added a little cornstarch).
 It was delicious!
 I did forget the lime at the end (And I had cut it and everything!) but I’ll remember it for when I have leftovers tomorrow.
 Thanks!
 I’ve directed people to this post now because I posted mine on FB and had requests for the recipe.